 (Consider whom to pick a fight with)

-In pursuing supply-oriented drug policies the greatest price-increasing effect - rather than from seizure and destruction of drugs, as one might suspect – could well be had from harassment of racket members, at least as long as the policy is implemented with such an intention.
-It could even be argued that such harassment, assuming that we insist on continued illegalization, ought to be seen as a targetable weapon susceptible to “fine-tuning” rather than just as a “the-more-the-merrier canon” to be indiscriminately fired against supply.
+In pursuing supply-oriented drug policies, the greatest price-increasing effect—rather than from the seizure and destruction of drugs, as one might suspect—could well arise from the harassment of racket members, at least for as long as the policy is implemented with such an intention.
+It could even be argued that such harassment, assuming we insist on continued illegalisation, ought to be viewed as a targetable weapon susceptible to “fine-tuning” rather than merely a “the-more-the-merrier canon” to be indiscriminately fired against supply.

 I. What Would Drug Users Do If Prices Rose?